ballerina-platform/module-ballerinax-twitter/README.md

 accessToken = "<Access Token>"
 ```

-2. Create a `twitter:ConnectionConfig` with the obtained **Access Token** and initialize the connector with it.
+2. Create a `twitter:ConnectionConfig` with the obtained access token and initialize the connector with it.

 ```ballerina
 configurable string accessToken = ?;